tarof429/stuckathome/aws_certified_solutions_architect/README.md

 ### EC2 User Data

-If you want your instance to run scripts on first boot, you can use User Data.
+If you want your instance to run scripts on first boot, you can set it in User Data.

 ### EC2 Metadata

 Metadata about the instance is available at http://169.254.169.254/latest/meta-data.
-It provides information about your intance.
+It provides information about your instance.

 ### Accessing services from within EC2 instances

 By default, EC2 instances do not have the ability to connect to other AWS services.
-There are two ways to make this happen:
+There are two ways to configure an EC2 instance so that it can connect to other AWS services:

 - Using access keys (which are associated with a user account).
 This is not secure as the credentials are stored in the EC2 instance and if compromised will expose your credentials.